 The first stop, and arguably the best, on this epic road trip, is the stunning blue waters of the Rakaia River and Gorge.
 This majestic landscape is the perfect place to stretch your legs and enjoy the sunshine.

 At Rakaia Gorge, you can walk the Rakaia Gorge Walkway along a 10-kilometer (6.2 miles) return walking track that follows along the edge of the gorge.
 Most people complete the track in 2-3 hours.
 The walkway passes through a native forest, then climbs the historic ferryman’s track.
 From here, continue to a fantastic lookout point.
 The track then leads downhill to a gully to the site of the former Snowdon coal mines.
 Here you will spot several coal mine tunnels and even the remains of mining extraction equipment.
 There’s another lovely lookout point about a 45-minute walk from here.
 Further along, you may also choose to go slightly off the track and down to the river.

 Swimming in the river beneath the top bridges on the Rakaia Gorge is a popular activity among locals, but, beware the water is very cold.

 Rakaia Gorge is located on Highway 77 about an hour’s drive from Christchurch.
 This area is beautiful if you want to spend a night exploring more.
 Rumor has it that the nearby Washpen Falls are beautiful (I haven’t had a chance to check them out yet) and there are other attractions including jet boating around.
 You can stay at the highly-rated Terrace Downs Resort for a relaxing and luxurious stay only minutes from the gorge.

 2. Mt Hutt

-Doing this road trip from Christchurch to Lake Tekapo in the winter?
+Doing this road trip from Christchurch to Lake Tekapo during the winter months?
 Why not add skiing to your NZ itinerary!
 Mt Hutt was voted New Zealand’s best ski resort from 2015 – 2019 and I personally love skiing here!